Can You Be A Surrogate On Medicaid?

 It is also important to note that even if your state’s Medicaid program covers surrogacy-related expenses, there may be restrictions or limitations on what is covered.
 For example, some states may only cover certain medical expenses, such as prenatal care and delivery, while others may cover all medical expenses as well as legal and other related expenses.
 It is important to carefully review your state’s Medicaid policies and speak with a surrogacy professional to understand what expenses will be covered and what you will be responsible for paying out of pocket.

-Read More: Does Medicaid Cover Car Accident Injuries?
+Read More: Does Texas Medicaid Cover Hearing Aids?

 What are the requirements to be a surrogate on Medicaid?